opendaylight/docs/docs/release-process/milestone-readouts/m3_template.rst

    - (If yes, list of ports used)
    - (If yes, have you updated the wiki [3]_ with all ports used?
 Yes/No)

-8. Does your project build successful in Autorelease?
+8. Does your project build successfully in Autorelease?
+(Yes/No)

    - (If yes, link to successful autorelease job [4]_)
    - (If not, explain why)